Open source remote sensing software

 InterImage is a bit different from the other open source remote sensing software on this list.
 It specializes in automatic image interpretation, which is pretty neat.

-The core theme of automatic image interpretation is object-based classification (OBIA).
-This involves segmentation, exploring attributes and supervised classification.
+The core theme of automatic image interpretation is object-based image analysis (OBIA).
+This involves segmentation, exploring their spectral, geometric, and spatial properties, and then classification.

-Although developed in Brazil, documentation is available in English.
+Although InterImage was developed in Brazil, documentation is available in English.

 ILWIS was originally built for researchers and students.
-For this reason, effort was concentrated on developing a user-friendly environment.
-The other main focus was compatibility with raster and vector formats.
-This has been done by full integration with the GDAL library.
+For this reason, the effort was concentrated on developing a user-friendly environment.

-It’s not such a bad thing if you have too many open source choices for a remote sensing problem.
-This open source remote sensing software list encompasses a wide range of disciplines: photogrammetry, OBIA, LiDAR, SAR and more.
+This open source remote sensing software list fills a wide range of disciplines like photogrammetry, OBIA, LiDAR, SAR, and more.

-GIS and remote sensing software are both part of what some people call the “open source movement“.
-It’s satisfying to know that the big commercial brands are not everything that’s out there.
-These remote sensing software packages can deliver just as much punch.
+GIS and remote sensing software are both parts of what some people call the “open source movement”.